 Creating habits, especially keystone habits that help propel you towards your goals is critical for staying on track and achieving the level of success you desire in all areas of your life.
 You spend anything from 50% to 95% of your day in habit mode, auto-pilot.
-Consequently, if you aren’t in charge of your habits, and you don’t focus on creating healthy habits, you may well fall off the path.
+Consequently, if you aren’t in charge of your habits, and you don’t focus on creating healthy habits, you will wobble, fall off the path and maybe even quit.
 The quote below from John Dryden illustrates this nicely.

 I have written extensively about creating healthy life habits in my book.
 Here are a few tips:-